hyoo-ru/mam_mol/readme.md

 **Support of Source Maps**.
 Sources are compiled and integrate to maps, they are fully self-sufficient.

-**Development server**, witch would be compile bundles as needed.
-For example, when requested `http://localhost:9080/hyoo/todomvc/-/web.js` the `js` bundle is being built of `hyoo/todomvc` for `web` environment.
-Rebuilding would be occur only if some source file would be changed.
+**Development server**, which compiles bundles as needed.
+For example, when `http://localhost:9080/hyoo/todomvc/-/web.js` is requested, the `js` bundle is built from `hyoo/todomvc` for `web` environment.
+Rebuilding occurs only if any source files are changed.

 **Transpilling of modern CSS into CSS supported by browsers** ([postcss-cssnext](https://github.com/MoOx/postcss-cssnext)): vendor prefixes and variables etc.

 **Transpilling [TypeScript](https://github.com/Microsoft/TypeScript) into JS**.
-In TS configuration enabled support decorators and disabled implicit `any` type, for prevent missing typing by change.
+In TS configuration enabled support decorators and disabled implicit `any` type, to prevent missing typing by change.

-**Watching dependencies by fact of using** and inclusion the needed modules automatically at further bundle.
-You don't need to write `include` and `require` everything you need is to refer for essence by full name like `$mol_state_arg` and `$mol.state.arg` (looking at its definition) in `*.ts`, `*.view.ts`, `*.view.tree` and `*.jam.js` files.
-At CSS files its dependencies are looked for by entries like `[mol_check_checked]` , `[mol_check_checked=` and `.mol_check_checked`.
+**Watching dependencies by fact of using** and automatic inclusion of the needed modules on further bundling.
+You don't need to write `include` and `require`.
+All you need is to refer instance by full name like `$mol_state_arg` and `$mol.state.arg` (depending on its definition) in `*.ts`, `*.view.ts`, `*.view.tree` and `*.jam.js` files.
+Dependencies in CSS files are looked for by entries like `[mol_check_checked]` , `[mol_check_checked=` and `.mol_check_checked`.

 ## Lego components

-At $mol is used the component approach to the building of interface, however **every component is self-sufficient** and can be used as the self-sufficient application.
-Small components are aggregated inside of larger components etc.
+$mol uses the component approach to building interfaces, however **every component is self-sufficient** and can be used as a self-sufficient application.
+Small components are aggregated inside larger components etc.

-Unlike another frameworks the $mol does not seek to isolate the insides of the components.
-Vice versa, there is comfortable mechanism is provided for developers for configuration them, it is not required from the creator of the component to do any additional gestures.
+Unlike another frameworks, $mol does not isolate the internals of its components.
+Vice versa, a comfortable mechanism is provided for developers to configure them, the creator of the component doesn't have to do any additional actions.

 For example, to set the list of sub components you need to redefine `sub` property in view.tree